 Fly from the US to Catania, Sicily

-Upon arrival in Catania, a private driver will pick you up at the airport and drive your hotel near to Taormina.
-Rest up in your beautiful room before meeting your guide, Cathy and your other travelers for a welcome talk and dinner.
-Sleep near Taormina.
+Upon arrival in Catania, a private driver will pick you up at the airport and drive you to your hotel near to Taormina.
+Rest up in your beautiful room before meeting your guide, Cathy and your other travellers for a welcome talk and dinner.
+Sleep near Taormina .